May 25, 2014 – revised and updated this post.

 Puncetto Valsesiano belongs to the tradition of Mediterranean and Eastern European freehand knotted needlelaces such as Armenian, Bibilla, Chebka from Tunesia, Oya, and several Greek variations.
 This lace is native to areas in the northern Italian Piedmont, and the site http://wp.me/p12Zh8-2i contains information direct from that region.
 An exhibition of this lace in Fobello can be seen at http://tinyurl.com/n4rhqta.
 Puncetto has a characteristically rectangular look, and was traditionally made as straight insertions to join two pieces of cloth.
 This rather rigid geometry is still evident when the lace is made as an edging with triangular or square peaks, and artists often make wonderful use of color.
 Puncetto can also be made in round motifs which can get quite elaborate, although still using rectangular elements in the different rounds.
 The use of the knotted stitch gives this lace a rather nubby texture, as opposed the smoother surfaces of laces using twisted buttonhole stitch variations- also part of the great Italian needlelace tradition.
 Technically it is worked without a marked pattern, and builds on a straight base thread or adds to the row below.
 It an be worked from right to left or left to right.
 Puncetto uses the Continental needlelace hand position, where the tip of the needle works away from the body (as contrasted to the English position where the needle tip is drawn toward the body).
 A wonderful demonstration in an oft-cited video can be found at http://tinyurl.com/6bdewz.
 A second, much lesser known video is available at http://tinyurl.com/4po9nn4.

 Avital correctly points out that Punto Valsesiano is little documented, but with improving internet resources more is becoming available.
-The Lace Fairy site has some information at http://lace.lacefairy.com/Lace/ID/Puncetto.html
+Unfortunately the resources on the Lace Fairy site are now gone, because Lace Fairy is no longer supported.

 Italian Needlelace has excellent information, and also reminds us of an older name for this work, Punto Avorio.
 As with many laces that were originally used to join or edge clothing or household linens, it is typically made with heavier thread.
 This, along with the tightness of the work and certain finishing techniques gives the lace the appearance of finely carved ivory, at least from a distance.